gutlessCGH/refindTTT/README.md

 	    options "quiet ******"                                  (replace "quiet ******" with boot options) }

-Boot options may be found in refind_linux.conf (sudo nano /boot/refind_linux.conf).
-After booting into an OS copy the long string in quotes after "Boot with standard options"
+Boot options may be found in refind_linux.conf ('sudo nano /boot/refind_linux.conf').
+After booting into an OS copy the long string in quotes after 'Boot with standard options'

 ### Setting rEFInd-btfrs Custom Icon